141.8 Sponsorship Programs

 Because operation and the measure of success may vary by the type of sponsored program, specific guidelines for the participation of sponsors shall be developed and enforced by the entity responsible for procuring sponsorships and collecting any products or monetary contributions.

 In many cases, the entity responsible for procuring sponsorships and collecting products or monetary contributions will be a contractor hired by MoDOT to administer the program or highway-related service.
 In this scenario, it shall be the sole responsibility of the contractor to solicit, approve, reject and monitor the participation of any sponsors for the program.
-Likewise, it shall be the sole responsibility of the contractor to determine whether or not a specific sponsor’s participation supports the contractor’s approved business model as well as the long-term economic sustainability of the program.
+Likewise, it shall be the sole responsibility of the contractor to determine whether a specific sponsor’s participation supports the contractor’s approved business model as well as the long-term economic sustainability of the program.
 The contractor shall develop and maintain specific guidelines for program participation consistent with the policies set forth herein including, if deemed necessary by the contractor, industries or services prohibited from sponsorship participation.
 As a courtesy, the contractor shall continuously communicate with MoDOT regarding the solicitation, procurement and compliance of program sponsors.

 Any sponsorship agreement developed shall include a termination clause giving MoDOT the right to end such agreement at any time based on any of the following: